iluwatar/java-design-patterns/value-object/README.md

 * Simplifies code by making objects immutable.
 * Thread-safe as the object's state cannot change after creation.
 * Easier to reason about and maintain.
+* Reduces the memory overhead by avoiding separate allocations for immutable data.
+* Improves performance by minimizing memory accesses and reducing cache misses.

 Trade-offs:

 * Creating a new object for every change can be less efficient for complex objects.
 * Increased memory usage due to the creation of multiple objects representing different states.
+* Increases complexity in object design and can lead to tightly coupled systems.
+* Modifying the embedded value necessitates changes across all objects that embed this value, which can complicate maintenance.

 ## Related Patterns

 * [Factory Method](https://java-design-patterns.com/patterns/factory-method/): Often used to create instances of value objects.
+* [Flyweight](https://java-design-patterns.com/patterns/flyweight/): Shares objects to support large quantities using a minimal amount of memory, somewhat similar in intent but different in implementation.
 * [Builder](https://java-design-patterns.com/patterns/builder/): Can be used to construct complex value objects step by step.
 * [Prototype](https://java-design-patterns.com/patterns/prototype/): Can be used to clone existing value objects, though cloning is less common with immutable objects.
+* [Singleton](https://java-design-patterns.com/patterns/singleton/): Ensures a class has only one instance and provides a global point of access to it, can be used to manage a shared embedded value.

 ## Credits